maths/moodle-qtype_stack/doc/en/CAS/Maxima.md

 This always returns a string.
 For an atom this is empty, i.e.
 `""`.
 It also sorts out some unary minus problems.

+### `get_ops(ex)` - all operators

+This function returns a set of all operators in an expression.
+Useful if you want to find if multiplication is used anywhere in an expression.

 # Maxima commands defined by STACK 			{#Maxima_commands_defined_by_STACK}

 It is very useful when authoring questions to be able to test out Maxima code in the same environment which STACK uses Maxima.